activesensingcollectives/activesensingcollectives.github.io/pages/openings.md

 A driving license and field work experience is beneficial.

+Candidates will be hired in the E13 scheme according to the full-time equivalent of the University of Konstanz.

 <!-- As a PhD candidate in the lab, you will be based either in the Biology graduate school or the IMPRS QBEE programs at the University of Konstanz, and be part of a vibrant community of researchers working across various fields.-->

 ### *Relevant literature*